Netsweeper and the IWF Tackling Online Child Exploitation

 In 2017, we started a new project with the Internet Watch Foundation (IWF) to take the fight against online child exploitation to the next level.
 We helped the IWF find and eliminate child sexual abuse imagery by using cutting edge technology – Microsoft PhotoDNA.

-- Of the image hashes related to children assessed to be 10 years old or younger, 64% of the hashes are of the highest forms of severity (images of rape or sexual torture of children)
+- 26% of the hashes were related to the worst forms of abuse (images of rape or sexual torture of children)

 - 130,671 hashes were added to the Harename.sh List

 - The Harename.sh List has grown to include more than 295,389 images

 Netsweeper is proud to be a longstanding member of the IWF and continues to support their goal of eliminating child sexual abuse content online.
 We have long been committed to the protection of the greater community through our work with the IWF and the Canadian Centre for Child Exploitation, as well as making corporate donations to charitable organizations.